zeldan/spring-boot-oauth2-password-flow/README.md

   - role: ROLE_USER
   - privilege: PRIVILEGE_USER_READ

-You can choose postgres instead of hsql, you have to change active spring profile to **postgres**.
+You can choose postgres or mysql instead of hsql, you have to change active spring profile to **postgres** or **mysql**.

 ## Try it

-1. Init database (postgresql sql shell)
+1. Init database (postgresql / mysql sql shell)
 ```
 CREATE DATABASE zeldan;
 ```